kylehughes/computer-techniques/computer-techniques/content/documents/home-network-coax-backhaul/index.md

 #### Network Topology

 This diagram shows the topology of the network at the time of writing.
-It has been fully operational, with the MoCA backhaul running at gigabit speeds, for 8 months.
+It has been fully operational, with the MoCA backhaul running at gigabit speeds, for years.

 {{< svg src="images/diagram_network-topology" class="full-document__diagram full-document__diagram--transparent" >}}